Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 Then, we divide SNe in the range $0.1 < z < 1.3$ into 24 equally spaced redshift bins.
 In each simulation and within each bin, we fit the Hubble residuals of all SNe in that bin with a Gaussian distribution, and take the mean of the Gaussian as the bias for that bin.
 This process is repeated across all 50 simulations, producing 50 independent bias estimates per bin.
 Finally, the 50 bias values in each bin are themselves fitted with a Gaussian function, and the mean of this distribution represents the average magnitude bias uncertainty across simulations.

-Our analysis indicates that magnitude bias caused by the selection effect becomes increasingly significant at higher redshifts, with values of $0.014\,\mathrm{mag}$, $0.021\,\mathrm{mag}$, $0.028\,\mathrm{mag}$, and $0.036\,\mathrm{mag}$ for the redshift bins centered at $z = 1.125$, $1.175$, $1.225$, and $1.275$, respectively.
-For comparison, the intrinsic dispersion in the absolute magnitude of SNe~Ia is about $0.1\,\mathrm{mag}$.
-These simulations provide a quantitative measure of how selection effect influences supernova surveys.
-Therefore, to correct the SN~Ia magnitude bias and make the cosmological constraint results more reliable, the BBC method is employed in our analysis.
+Our analysis indicates that magnitude bias caused by the selection effect becomes increasingly significant at higher redshifts, with values of $0.014\,\mathrm{mag}$, $0.021\,\mathrm{mag}$, $0.028\,\mathrm{mag}$, and $0.036\,\mathrm{mag}$ for the redshift bins centered at $z = 1.125$, $1.175$, $1.225$, and $1.275$, respectively. {For comparison, the intrinsic dispersion in the absolute magnitude of SNe~Ia is about $0.1\,\mathrm{mag}$ \citep{SH0ESMABS-19.253RIESS,2021Brout_sigma0.1}}.
+These simulations provide a quantitative measure of how selection effect influences supernova surveys. {Therefore, to reduce the SN~Ia magnitude bias and the systematic bias in the cosmological constraint, the BBC method is employed in our analysis.}